splunk/rwi_executive_dashboard/RUNBOOK.md

 ## Zoom Webhook Data Flow Diagram
 ![](media/zoom_workflow.png)

-# Remote Work Insights Executive Dashboard
+# Remote Work Insights - Executive Dashboard
 ## Remote Work Insights Executive Home Dashboard
 ![](media/remoteWorkExecDashboard.png)

 **Dashboard Reference**: [rw_exec.xml](default/data/ui/views/rw_exec.xml)

-The first row of the Remote Work Insights Executive Dashboard provides real-time information on the number of workers connected via VPN, real-time number of active Zoom meetings, and the top application accessed via Okta for the current day.
+The first row of the **Remote Work Insights - Executive Dashboard** provides real-time information on the number of workers connected via VPN, real-time number of active Zoom meetings, and the top application accessed via Okta for the current day.
 The second row enables us to look at aggregate daily statistics over time for these same mission-critical indicators: number of VPN logins, number of Zoom meetings and average duration, and top 10 apps accessed via Okta.
 The bottom of the panel shows VPN connectivity counts by geographic location.
 Sudden drops during working hours may indicate connectivity issues.

 The combination of VPN, authentication, and video conferencing services will provide insight into the following questions for a remote workforce:
 * Is our remote workforce connected?